PolarityFive/PyJong/README.md

 It's not as much a programming problem as it is a practical one.
 I might come up with something in the future.

 In a nutshell:
->Initialize transparent window
+1:Initialize transparent window
->Load templates
+2:Load templates
->Grab screenshot
+3:Grab screenshot
->Match i template to all objects within screenshot
->When users presses Q, redo step 3-5 until exit.
+4:Match i template to all objects within screenshot 5:When users presses Q, redo step 3-5 until exit.

 ![Proof of concept](https://i.imgur.com/YMTtrC4.png)